serverless/blog/posts/2017-04-26-serverless-v1.12.0.md

 This long awaited feature has arrived!
 Serverless v1.12 introduces a way to separate the packaging step from the deployment of your service.

-This gives you more control over the build process, which will also improve CI / CD usage in combination with the Serverless Framework.
+This gives you more control over the build process, which will also improve CI/CD usage in combination with the Serverless Framework.

-Let's take a closer at look how we can make use of this new feature.
+Let's take a closer at look how we can use this new feature.

 #### The `package` command

 The `package` command enables you to package all of your service artifacts and store them on your disk.

-Running the following command will build and save all of the deployment artifacts in the services `.serverless` directory:
+Running the following command will build and save all of the deployment artifacts in the service's `.serverless` directory:

 ```bash
 serverless package
 ```

-However you can also use the `--package` option to add a destination path and Serverless will store your deployment artifacts there (`./my-artifacts` in the following case):
+However, you can also use the `--package` option to add a destination path and Serverless will store your deployment artifacts there (`./my-artifacts` in the following case):

 ```bash
 serverless package --package my-artifacts